d3ska/d3ska.github.io/_posts/2022-24-10-inversion-of-control-and-the-dependency-injection.md

     }
 }
 ```
-The above implementation is pretty naive.
-Why so?
+But the above implementation is pretty naive.
+Why it's so?
 We are using concrete implementation of some finder to get songs.
 In current state, it's highly coupled, and it's not good.